wjallen/ctls2018/index.md

 ### Module Learning Objectives

 This module will be fully interactive.
 Participants are **strongly encouraged** to follow along on the command line.
-Access to Stampede2 and a [GitHub account](https://github.com/join) are required.
+Access to a training VM and a [GitHub account](https://github.com/join) are required.
 After completing this module, participants should be able to:

- * Describe the importance of reproducibility in Life Sciences
+ * Describe the importance of reproducibility in Domain Sciences
  * Create a new Git repository hosted on GitHub
  * Clone a repository, commit and push changes to the repository
  * Track the history of changes in files in a Git repository